takipi-field/sonar-plugin-overops/README.md

 ### Activate the OverOps Event Rule

-The plugin adds the OverOps Event [rule](https://docs.sonarqube.org/latest/user-guide/rules/) for Java.To enable the plugin to create issues when scanning your code, you’ll need to activate the OverOps Event rule for the [Quality Profile](https://docs.sonarqube.org/latest/instance-administration/quality-profiles/) used in your project.
+The plugin adds the OverOps Event [rule](https://docs.sonarqube.org/latest/user-guide/rules/) for Java.
+To enable the plugin to create issues when scanning your code, you’ll need to activate the OverOps Event rule for the [Quality Profile](https://docs.sonarqube.org/latest/instance-administration/quality-profiles/) used in your project.

 ![OverOps Event Rule](readme/rule.png)